 Why You Should Choose Our End-of-life Care Services

 Do you or your loved one need end-of-life care support?
-Since 1999 Comfort Home Care provides Certified Nursing Assistants (CNAs) and Geriatric Nursing Assistants (GNAs), are licensed and proficient at offering the best in-home care services for individuals and their caregivers in Montgomery County and Howard County MD as well as Washington DC.
+Since 1999 Comfort Home Care provides Certified Nursing Assistants (CNAs), Geriatric Nursing Assistants (GNAs) and Home Health Aides (HHAs), licensed and proficient at offering the best in-home care services for individuals and their caregivers in Montgomery and Prince George’s County, MD and Washington, D.C.
 Our aides are sincere heartfelt individuals who come highly skilled and certified in assisting with the Activities of Daily Living (ADLs).
 Additionally, our personnel undergo a thorough screening process before they are hired.
 Our screening process includes:

 - Evaluative in-person interview(s)